Smartling/SmartlingHelp/_articles/manage-content/the-list-view/search-and-filter-in-the-list-view.md

 ---

-Account Owners and Project Managers have several different options for filtering strings in the list view:
+There are several ways to filter your content in the list view.
+Your options will vary depending on your user type.

 ![](/uploads/versions/smartling___translations_management-21---x----2488-1396x---.png)